Pershore Abbey: Current structure and features

 The church as it now stands represents only a small portion of the original building.
 It is a Grade I listed building.

-Major repairs were undertaken in 1994, to stabilise the south transept with a ring beam and to strengthen its roof and to repoint the tower and pinnacles.
-An underfloor heating system was installed.
+Repairs in 1994 stabilised the south transept, strengthened its roof and repointed the tower and pinnacles.
+An underfloor heating system was also installed.

 Bells

 Pershore Abbey has a ring of eight bells, of which six were cast by the younger Abraham Rudhall in 1729.
 The treble was cast in 1814 by Thomas Mears of the Whitechapel Bell Foundry.
 The cracked 4th (also 1729 by Rudhall) was recast by J. Barwell & Sons of Birmingham with "moderate success" in 1897, the same year they were rehung.
 The largest bell (the tenor) is estimated to weigh 25½ cwt (2856 lbs.) and sounds the note D.

 The ringing room, devised as part of Gilbert Scott's 1862-64 restorations, is a metal 'cage' suspended high above the chancel crossing; it is accessed by means of two stone spiral staircases, a walkway through the roof, a squeeze through a narrow passage and a see-through iron staircase.

 The bells have the following inscriptions (in capital letters).